Don Oman by Mike Hudak

 Don Oman clips 1 | 2 | 3

-Livestock Grazing at Trout Creek (Sawtooth National Forest, ID)
+Excluding Cattle from Trout Creek (Sawtooth National Forest, Idaho)

-Raised on a farm in central Montana, Don Oman went on to receive a bachelor’s degree in forest management from the University of Montana.
-In 1987, after twenty-three years with the US Forest Service, he became district ranger on the Twin Falls Ranger District (Sawtooth National Forest, ID) where he witnessed severe environmental damage inflicted by livestock.
-During his ten years on the district, Mr. Oman came to national attention because of conflicts with ranchers over the management of their cattle under his jurisdiction.
-He, nonetheless, successfully resisted the ensuing political pressure from ranching interests to have him removed as district ranger.
+Don Oman, a farm-raised Montana native, earned his bachelor’s degree in forest management from the University of Montana.
+In 1986, after twenty-three years with the US Forest Service, he became the district ranger on the Twin Falls District (Sawtooth National Forest, ID) where he found severe, widespread environmental damage caused by long-term livestock grazing.
+During his ten years on the district, Mr. Oman came to national attention because of conflicts with ranchers over the management of their livestock under his jurisdiction.
+He, nonetheless, successfully resisted the ensuing political pressure from ranching interests that sought to remove him as district ranger.

 For his efforts to protect our natural resources from poor grazing practices, Mr. Oman was awarded the Wilderness Society’s Olaus and Margaret Murie Award in 1991.